Billotais/bilat.xyz/vita.md

 The better audio has a higher LSD, which shouldn't be the case.
 This probably happens because the saturation is considered as "high frequency data", and is taken into account by the LSD.
 This is problematic, since it means that we cannot completly rely on the LSD to compare the samples, and the human opinion is clearly necessary.

+We can see an illustration of this here, where the spectrogram of each file is shown.
+We can first see the difference between the input and target file, where the high frequencies were just cut (sample rate of 10kHz implies a max high frequency of 5kHz).

 ![Spectre for input file](img/vita/spectre_in.wav.png)

 ![Spectre for target file](img/vita/spectre_target.wav.png)

+We can also see that the highest frequencies don't reach 5kHz, they stop a little lower.

+Then if we look at the first generated file, we can see that higher frequencies are added.
+However, the intensity and amount of those high frequences is very low, nowhere near what we want to reach.

 ![Spectre for generated 2048 file](img/vita/spectre_base.wav.png)

+With a large sample size, we have clearly more frequencies added, which explains the better LSD values.
+However, we also see that this time we have frequencies that go all the way up to 5Ghz, causing the saturation we hear.

 ![Spectre for generated 4096 file](img/vita/spectre_base_large.wav.png)